Metropolitan-Council/vmt-mode-shift-study/src/routing/README.md

     julia -t auto --project route.jl /path/to/tbi_merged.csv ~/vmt-networks/car/car.osrm /path/to/output.gpkg

 You can change the output format to any GDAL/OGR supported format with the `--output-driver` option.
 I used GeoPackage because GeoJSON is unwieldy with this large of a dataset. `-t auto` uses as many threads as your CPU has cores to speed up the routing.
 On my machine, routing all of the TBI trips by car takes 1 minute 11 seconds, and several minutes to write the output.
+If you're using Windows Subsystem for Linux, you should store the output within WSL, not in `/mnt/c/...` as access to Windows volumes is very slow in WSL.
+You can move the file to `/mnt/c/` after it's written if you need access to it from Windows.

+Add `--bike-lts` to include statistics

 Eventually, this will have to be modified for congestion routing, to select an OSRM network based on departure time.

 ### Transit routing